landodotworld/nextstep/README.md

 The bigger the problem, the more important it is to follow the process, focus, creativity, believe and hope.

 Making my start-up made me understand the word overcoming.<br>
-We can do more than what we rationally expect.
+We can do more than what we rationally forecast.
 Believe!

 Traveling alone allowed me to go deep and understand what I really feel and learn about myself.<br>
 Find the real source of the pain and the real problem and then solve it!